-The Company classifies and subsequently measures financial assets at amortised cost, held for trading, mandatorily at fair value through profit or loss ("FVTPL") or designated at FVTPL based on its business model for managing the assets and an instrument's contractual cash flow characteristics.
+The Company classifies and subsequently measures financial assets at amortised cost, held for trading, mandatorily or designated at FVTPL based on its business model for managing the assets and an instrument's contractual cash flow characteristics.
 The Company classifies and subsequently measures financial liabilities, except for certain loan commitments and financial guarantees, at amortised cost, held for trading or designated at FVTPL.
 Financial instruments classified as held for trading are measured at FVTPL.